MediaComem/comem-archidep/ex/git-clone-deployment.md

 > public, it is simpler to use the HTTP URL to clone it, since it requires no
 > credentials.
 >
-> To clone the repository with the SSH URL from your server, you need to have
+> To clone the repository with the SSH URL from your server, you would need to
-> SSH public key authentication set up on your server the same way you did on
+> have SSH public key authentication set up on your server the same way you did
-> your local machine.
-You would need to generate an SSH key pair on the server,
+> on your local machine.
+You would need to generate an SSH key pair on the
-> and add its public key to your GitHub account (or to the repository's Deploy
+> server, and add its public key to your GitHub account (or to the repository's
-> Keys).
-Or you would need to put your own personal SSH key pair on the server,
+> Deploy Keys).
+Or you would need to put your own personal SSH key pair on the
-> which would make it vulnerable in the event the server is compromised.
+> server, which would make it vulnerable in the event the server is compromised.

 While connected to your server, you need to clone the repository somewhere.
 For example, you could clone it to the `todolist-repo` directory in your home